Fokas method for linear convection-diffusion equation with time-dependent coefficients and its extension to other

 First, we consider the integral representations \eqref{sol-rep-heat-hl}, with $b(t)=\frac{6 \pi }{t+1}+1$; initial condition $u_0(x)=e^{-x}$; boundary condition $g_0(t)=\cos t$.
 In Figure \ref{fig:3D-B} we plot $u(x,t)$ in the domain $(0,8)\times(0,6\pi)$.
 Furthermore, in Figure \ref{fig:2D-B} we plot the $u(4,t), \ t\in(0,12\pi)$, where we observe that the amplitude of the oscillations decreases with $t$; this is consistent with the fact that $b(t)$ is decreasing and $\lim_{t\to\infty} b(t)=1$.

-Second, we consider the integral representations \eqref{sol-rep-hl}, with $b(t)=1+2t$ and $c(t)=1$; initial condition $u_0(x)=e^{-x}$; boundary condition $g_0(t)=\cos t$.
+Second, using a different numerical method, we consider the case $b(t)=1+2t$ and $c(t)=1$; initial condition $u_0(x)=e^{-x}$; boundary condition $g_0(t)=\cos t$.
 In Figure \ref{fig:3D-B-C-1} we plot $u(x,t)$ in the domain $(0,8)\times(0,6\pi)$.
 Furthermore, in Figure \ref{fig:2D-B-C-1} we plot the $u(4,t), \ t\in(0,12\pi)$, where we observe that the amplitude of the oscillations increases with $t$; this is consistent with the fact that $b(t)$ is increasing, too.